lyklbw/LinuxStudy/DailyEnglish.md

 **indispensable**

-to important to be without
+too important to be without

 <u>Cars have become an indispensable part of our lives.</u>